 Gangs, secret societies, or other similar groups, whether organized in the community or in other settings, are prohibited on the school grounds and campus and at any school-sponsored activity.
 Gang-related activity -- whether genuine or a pretense -- that is identified by school officials will result in a minimum (5) day out-of-school suspension up to a maximum of expulsion for the remainder of the semester.
-A second offense of gang-related activity will result in a recommendation for expulsion for the remainder of the semester, the remainder of the school year, for one calendar year, or permanently.
+A second offense of gang-related activity will result in a recommendation for expulsion for the remainder of the school year, for one calendar year, or permanently.